-The Consolidated Balance Sheet as of September 30, 2002, the Consolidated Statements of Operations for the three and nine months ended September 30, 2002 and 2001 and the Consolidated Statements of Cash Flows for the nine months ended September 30, 2002 and 2001 are unaudited, but include all adjustments (consisting only of normal recurring adjustments) which we consider necessary for a fair presentation of our financial position at such dates and the operating results and cash flows for those periods.
+The accompanying financial statements are unaudited, but include all adjustments (consisting only of normal recurring adjustments) which we consider necessary for a fair presentation of our financial position at such dates and the operating results and cash flows for those periods.
 Although we believe that the disclosures in our financial statements are adequate to make the information presented not misleading, certain information normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States has been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission.
-The accompanying financial statements should be read in conjunction with our Annual Report on Form 10-K/A filed with the Securities and Exchange Commission for the year ended December 31, 2001.
-The Consolidated Balance Sheet as of December 31, 2001 is derived from our audited financial statements.
+The accompanying financial statements should be read in conjunction with our Annual Report on Form 10-K filed with the Securities and Exchange Commission for the year ended December 31, 2002.
+The Consolidated Balance Sheet as of December 31, 2002 is derived from our audited consolidated financial statements.
 Results for any interim period are not necessarily indicative of results for any other interim period or for the entire year.
+For example, we receive royalty revenues on sales of the product Synagis.
+This product has significantly higher sales in the fall and winter, which to date have resulted in much higher royalties recognized by us in our first and second quarters than in other quarters.